This privacy notice explains how Rosebridge uses any personal information we collect about you.

 We need to obtain information about you, so that we can provide the financial advice you require.
 This information is normally obtained directly from clients in a face to face meeting.
 It may also be obtained by telephone, post or other means.
 We may also obtain information from other organisations such as investment/pension/insurance providers, where you have provided authority for them to share information relating to your existing plans or from your professional advisers, where you have provided authority for them to share information.
 We may also obtain some personal information from recording calls or meetings or by making contemporaneous notes of calls or meetings.

-We hold such information as Data Controllers in accordance with the requirements of the Data Protection Act 2017 and the EU General Data Protection Regulation, together referred to as the ‘Regulations’.
+We hold such information as Data Controllers in accordance with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation, together referred to as the ‘Regulations’.
 We use this information to analyse your current and future financial needs so we can ensure any subsequent advice takes due account of, and is suitable to, your circumstances.
 We will not share your information with any other party except as indicated in this Privacy Notice or where required to do so by any statutory, governmental or regulatory body for legitimate purposes.

 What information do we collect about you?